Ultimate Packing List to Hike the Camino De Santiago

 Earplugs

+Yes, I’m putting this first.
+You may be sleeping in large rooms with many beds and tired strangers, some of whom will drink too much wine and snore louder than you ever thought possible.
 Bring them.
-Also, I recommend you invest in the silicone ones, not the regular ones which won’t work well.
-The silicone ones are AMAZING, and worth every penny, especially when you’re lying in bed and struggling for some shuteye.
+Also, I recommend you invest in the silicone ones, not the regular ones, which won’t work well.
+The silicone ones are AMAZING and worth every penny, especially when you’re lying in bed and struggling to get some shut-eye.
 I don’t know this brand, but something like these ones.

 A backpack